 MAC Address Filtering

-MAC address filtering allows administrators to specify which devices are allowed to connect to the network based on their MAC addresses.
-This provides an additional layer of security by preventing unauthorized devices from accessing the network.
+MAC address filtering is a feature that allows network administrators to decide what devices will be able to connect to the network based on their MAC addresses.
+This method of securing the network adds a further layer of protection since it blocks the unauthorized devices from reaching the network.

 Rogue AP Detection